Reading an e-book allows you to use features that print versions do not have. For instance, you can search the text to find key words or phrases.

-Many of our e-book platforms will let you directly export your references to a reference management software, such as Endnote.
-For more information take a look at the Library’s pages on how to export your references to EndNote.
+Many of our e-book platforms will let you directly export your references to a reference management software, such as EndNote.
+For more information take a look at the our guide to managing references:

 The e-book format can be especially helpful if you have dyslexia or dyspraxia.
 Useful features include: